notryanb/notryanb.github.io/_posts/2017-10-06-rust-blog-series-2.md

 > infer_schema will skip any table names which start with __.

-Using `infer_schema!` will give us some implicit benefits for joining tables later in development, but it's also very easy to get started with, which is why we're using it here.
+Using `infer_schema!` will give us some implicit benefits for joining tables later in development, but it's also easy to get started with which is why we're using it here.

 To enable this feature, we must create the file `src/schema.rs`